ahue/ipynb_git/README.md

 # ipynb_git
-Scripts for setting up a git repository for better collaboration on Jupyter Notebooks using git
+Scripts for setting up a git repository for better collaboration on Jupyter Notebooks using Git.

 # Why?